 The southern part features a canopy built on double columns bearing Andalusian arches carrying the ceiling, which is full of Andalusian Arab geometric and plant decorations.
 In the middle of the canopy is a statue of Ahmed Bey Shawqi, Prince of Poets, sculpted by Mahmoud Mukhtar.
 Right behind the statue are five lion-shaped statues from which water emanates into a low rectangular pool in the middle of the garden containing two marble fountains.

-The pool is surrounded by eight terraces planted with grass, and in the four corners are marble-paved corridors adorned with mosaics imported from Italy and Turkey that lead to the top level of the garden, which consists of two corridors paved with marble and multi-colored tiles.
+The pool is surrounded by eight terraces planted with grass, and in the four corners are marble-paved corridors adorned with mosaics imported from Italy and Turkey that lead to the top level of the garden, which consists of two corridors paved with marble and multi-coloured tiles.
 The two lanes are lined with rows of trees.
 On the four sides is a marble deck for sitting adjacent to the iron garden wall.
 Further south, the garden contains an eight-shaped marble fountain, and on both sides of the fountain, there are two wooden pergolas.
 The fountain is adjacent to royal palms.

 In the sixties and seventies, concerts were held in the garden for renowned singers, such as Abdel Halim Hafez, Farid al-Atrash and Muhammad Fawzy, and the famous Lebanese singer Fairouz was one of the last to perform in the garden.
-Today, several TV shows film there when it is not crowded by visitors and families on weekends and official holidays.
+Today, several TV shows film there when it is not crowded with visitors and families on weekends and official holidays.

 Entry tickets are EGP 5 for Egyptians and EGP 10 for foreigners, with extra tickets for cameras at EGP 50 (mobile photography is allowed for free) and photo sessions for brides are held there as well for EGP 400.
 The garden is open daily from 9:00 am to 10:00 pm, and in the summer and during holidays, it opens till 12:00 midnight.